 Using Handicap Percentage

 This percentage of the score you were left with in the previous step is considered the handicap score of a player.
-For example, if the basis score was 210 and your previous average was 170, if the percentage is 100%, you will be left with a handicap of 40 pins per game.
+For example, if the basis score was 210 and your previous average was 170 if the percentage is 100%, you will be left with a handicap of 40 pins per game.

-If the percentage is 90, then you will have a handicap of 40×0.9 = 36.
+If the percentage is 90, you will have a handicap of 40×0.9 = 36.

 Adding Handicap to your Scratch Score

 Let us say your total score in a game is 170, and the bowling handicap was 40 for you.
-Then your final score in that game would be 170+40, which equals 210, which evens things out.
+Then your final score in that game would be 170+40, which equals 210, evens things out.

 The Benefit of Handicap Bowling

 At this point, you might be wondering, what is the real benefit of handicap in bowling?
-The handicap rule is less of an unfair advantage and more of an equalizer for people who are just there to enjoy the game and have a competitive time.
+The handicap rule is less of an unfair advantage and more of an equalizer for people just there to enjoy the game and have a competitive time.

 Normally, beginners would have almost no chance of outscoring bowling professionally.
 Therefore, there would be fewer instances where newbies could play with the pros, and the professionals would not get a lot of competition.

-But because of the handicap rule, beginners would have a better chance at winning.
+But because of the handicap rule, beginners would have a better chance of winning.
 In contrast, more professionals will be encouraged to play with newer players, simply popularizing the sport, promoting sportsmanship, and allowing everyone to cool off and have a great time doing what they love – bowling.

 Highest Handicap in Bowling

-Now, if you are asking, is there a way that a ten-pin bowling game may have a handicap that allows you to score 300?
+Now, if you are asking, is there a way a ten-pin bowling game may have a handicap that allows you to score 300?
 Well, technically, yes.
 It is possible and has occurred in the past but not so much anymore.

 But let us be real here.
 Organizations and alleys do not want that.
 They want an even playing field, not to give a completely overwhelming advantage.
-That is why most of the tournaments and handicap leagues that I have played and have seen in front of my eyes stop the highest basis average at 220; if anyone has a better score, it is ignored.
+That is why most of the tournaments and handicap leagues I have played and have seen in front of my eyes stop the highest basis average at 220; if anyone has a better score, it is ignored.

 If you have an average of over 220, most leagues will not give bowlers a handicap, so technically, 219 is the highest possible handicap a bowler can receive.